Exhibition & Events

 Student/Child - $5 on Saturday

 The founders of the Industrial Heritage Museum and Soulé Live Steam Festival, believe that preserving and interpreting America’s industrial heritage is very important.
 The Soulé company closed in 2002 and was purchased by a local businessman, Jim McRae.
 McRae desired to preserve this important part of history.
-Today, only three (out of five total) similar sites have been preserved and are open to the public.
+Today, only three (out of five total) similar sites have been preserved and are open to the public on a regular basis.
 Soulé Steam Feed Works historic factory site tells the story of early 20th century invention, industry and workers like no other place in America.
 Here visitors can see the manufacturing process from raw material to finished product.
 More than 100 volunteers and steam-enthusiasts work to make this museum and event possible.

 The Soulé factory buildings date to the turn-of-the-20th century.
 Most of the original equipment and fixtures still remain in place and are in operation during the festival.
 The 1907 machine shop still uses the original 106’-long, belt-driven drive shaft to power equipment.
 As you walk through the foundry—a state-of the-art industrial building when it was built in 1917—you’ll find the Paxson Cupola Furnace, which was fired by coke and produced tons of molten iron weekly.
 The Pattern Shop, housed on the second floor of the foundry, is complete with antique woodworking equipment.
 The foundry’s core-making department is another rare feature that survives.